 After a successful spring trimester conducted through distance learning, Waldorf High School is engaging in in-person, socially distanced learning for the fall of 2020.
 Although this school year looks different than in the past, the essence of who we are as a Waldorf school continues to infuse everything we do.

 Our enrollment goal is for 2020-21 is 32 total students, for safety and to preserve our personal approach.

 Being a small group of approximately 40 people total in a relatively spacious building makes it easier for us to meet and exceed COVID-19 safety requirements as they evolve.

-We are planning to incorporate physical distancing within classrooms, use of outdoor space, limits on in-person group sizes, appropriate cleaning and hygiene policies, increased air ventilation, symptom monitoring, and use of face coverings as needed to keep our community as safe as possible.
+We are incorporating physical distancing within classrooms, use of outdoor space, limits on in-person group sizes, appropriate cleaning and hygiene policies, increased air ventilation, symptom monitoring, and use of face coverings as needed to keep our community as safe as possible.
 Click here to see the details of our safety plan.

-We are designing our schedule and curriculum to accommodate transitioning from in-person learning to distance learning throughout the year as needed.
+We have designed our schedule and curriculum to accommodate transitioning from in-person learning to distance learning throughout the year as needed.

 Our personalized, collaborative approach focused on creative work makes it easier to have the flexibility this year will most likely require, with some or all students and faculty working in the school building, outdoors, and/or at home for various periods.